bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/i/IsAbsorbingEnergy_3kE48CR$D6Sg0O8bEZ6wBy/Documentation.md

-Does the bumper absorbed Energy.
+Indicates whether the bumper absorbs energy or not.